 Potable Aqua Water Treatment Tablets: Potable Aqua Water Purification Tablets make questionable water bacteriologically suitable to drink.
 Easy to use and the water is ready to drink in 30 minutes.
 One 50 tablet bottle treats 25 quarts of water.

 EcoZoom or Solo Stove: Having someway to cook outdoors is another priority.
 A rocket stove that burns biomass or wood is a must since propane or other fuels may not be available.
 Both of these stoves are easy to use and burn hot and fast.
-You can build your own rocket stove for $10, maybe less.
 See Building a DIY Rocket Stove.

 Eveready 3-LED 6Volt Floating Lantern (battery included): This is the flashlight and battery you need to build a 2000-hour flashlight.
 Prices fluctuate plus, you may find a cheaper price at a big box hardware store.
 That said, I live in the middle of nowhere so I pay a bit extra for the convenience of having things shipped to my home.

 Solar Charger for Standard Batteries: This Goal Zero Guide 10 Plus Power Pack , coupled with the Goal Zero Nomad 7 Solar Panel is what I use to charge up AA and AAA batteries as well as my electronic devices.
-I purchased mine as a kit from Emergency Essentials but they are also available as a kit from Amazon.
+I purchased mine as a kit from Emergency Essentials.

 FordEx Group 300lm Mini Cree Led Flashlight: This is a great flashlight for cheap!
-At the time of this writing, this one is only $3.59 with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.
 And that – the single AA battery – is what makes this a winner.

 One of my 4 Mini Cree flashlights – this one is green!